Mark Paradies, President

 Ken Reed, Vice President

 Ken Reed’s expertise covers a wide range of topics, with a particular emphasis on equipment failure analysis and high-reliability operations.
-Ken’s 21 years in Admiral Rickover’s Nuclear Navy (serving on board fast attack, ballistic missile, and research submarines) help him understand the secrets of achieving high-reliability operation and exceptional equipment reliability.
+Ken’s 21 years in Admiral Rickover’s Nuclear Navy (serving on board fast attack, ballistic missile, and research submarines) helped him understand the secrets of achieving high-reliability operation and exceptional equipment reliability.
 Ken has a B.S. in Electronics Management from Southern Illinois University.

 Connect with Ken or read his blog posts.